-Many users expect the Wide Area Network to protect the computers on it from hacker worms.
-It is impossible for the network to do this because telling the difference between legitimate application and a virus is hard for a human much less a computer.
-A comparison would be to expect the phone company to make it impossible to place observed phone calls.
+Many users expect the Wide Area Network to protect the computers on it from hackers and worms.
+It is impossible for the network to do this because telling the difference between a legitimate application and a virus is hard for a human much less a computer.
+A good comparison would be to expect the phone company to make it impossible to place obscene phone calls.
 Most, if not all, security must be host based.

 An important part of this security is good password security.
-If users pick poor password then a system will be easier to penetrate.
-A good password should be at least six characteristic long and not in the dictionary.
+If users pick poor passwords, then a system will be easier to penetrate.
+A good password should be at least six characters long and not in the dictionary.
 Bad password choices include your used and parts of your name.
-Some systems support a password generator, such as the VAX (it can be used typing SET PASSWORD/GENERATE), that picks good passwords.
-Also, never the anyone else what your password is.
-Finally, never write your password down on a sheet paper or store it in a text file on a computer.
+Some systems support a password generator, such as the VAX (it can be used by typing SET PASSWORD/GENERATE), that picks good passwords.
+Also, never tell anyone else what your password is.
+Finally, never write your password down on a sheet of paper or store it in a text file on a computer.